Syrian revolution: March 2011 uprising

 Meanwhile, minor protests occurred elsewhere in the country.
 Protestors demanded the release of political prisoners, the abolition of Syria's 48-year emergency law, more freedoms, and an end to pervasive government corruption.
 The events led to a "Friday of Dignity" on 18 March, when large-scale protests broke out in several cities, including Banias, Damascus, al-Hasakah, Daraa, Deir az-Zor, and Hama.
 Police responded to the protests with tear gas, water cannons, and beatings.
-At least 6 people were killed and many others injured.
+At least six people were killed and many others injured.

-On 23 March, units of the Fourth Division led by Maher al-Assad stormed a gathering in a Sunni mosque in Daraa, killing five more civilians.
+On 23 March, units of the Fourth Division led by Maher al-Assad stormed a gathering in a Sunni mosque in Daraa, killing five civilians.
 Victims included a doctor who was treating the wounded.
 Anger at the incident arose exponentially in the province and across the country.
 The regime attempted to simmer down the protests by announcing tax-cuts and pay rises the next day.
 On 25 March, tens of thousands of people participated in the funerals of those killed, chanting: "We do not want your bread, we want dignity".
-Statues and billboards of Hafez al-Assad and Bashar al-Assad were demolished during the events.
+Statues and billboards of Hafez al-Assad and Bashar al-Assad were demolished.

 On 25 March, mass protests spread nationwide, as demonstrators emerged after Friday prayers.
 At least 20 protestors were killed by security forces.
 Protests subsequently spread to other Syrian cities, including Homs, Hama, Baniyas, Jasim, Aleppo, Damascus and Latakia.
 Over 70 protestors in total were reported killed.

 In his public address delivered on 30 March, Assad said "conspirators" were pushing an "Israeli agenda", condemned the protests as a "foreign plot" and described those who were killed by the firing as a "sacrifice for national stability", sparking widespread outcry.
 Assad said reforms in Syria could be considered, but only after the country stabilized and economic conditions improved.
 However, he did not specify which reforms would be implemented nor did he offer any timeframe for change.
 A protestor who was the relative of one of the detained boys told reporters: "He didn't ask the MPs to stand for a minute's silence and he said those who were killed were sacrificial martyrs..
 But here in Daraa, the army and security deal with us like traitors or agents for Israel.
 We hoped our army would fight and liberate the occupied Golan, not send tanks and helicopters to fight civilians."